 Anomaly detection can be activated and deactivated on the monitors page.
 Here is our step by step walkthrough.

 Some examples of interest are below.

-1. A customer received an anomaly text at 2:25 AM.
+- A user received an anomaly text at 2:25 AM.
 There was a catastrophic tool failure shortly after at 2:28 AM.

-2. A customer received a text directly before a "coolant out" alarm.
+- A user received a text directly before a "coolant out" alarm.
 They were alerted to change the coolant instead of having the walk around and see the machine wasn't running.

-3. A customer received a text at the same time as a severe alarm which took the machine down.
-The customer gets hundreds of alarms every day but this one was severe enough to merit an anomaly text, alerting the customer of a potentially more serious issue.
+- A user received a text at the same time as a severe alarm which took the machine down.
+The user gets hundreds of alarms every day but this one was severe enough to merit an anomaly text, alerting the customer of a potentially more serious issue.

 - A manager received an anomaly text when the operator was trying to run the machine with the door open.
 The manager was made aware of potential safety issues on the factory floor.